vortexntnu/software-learning-period/services-tutorial/README.md

 5. Write a response message such that the server returns an int.

-6. Create a package containing your server, that is dependent on rospy and the package containing your services.
+6. Create a package containing your server that is dependent on rospy and the package containing your services.

 7. Run your server and use the terminal to send a request.